The Structure and Dynamics of Massive High-$z$ Cosmic-Web Filaments: Three Radial Zones in Filament Cross-Sections: Discussion

 Despite these similarities, there are several important differences between our results.
 In their simulation, the density profiles of gas and dark matter were extremely similar.
 In particular, the characteristic scale radii, $r_0$, for the gas and dark matter were within a few tens of percent of each other, while these differed by a factor of $\gsim 3$ in our simulations.
-Likewise, the dark matter effective temperature in \citet{ramsoy2021rivers} was only a factor of $\lsim 2$ larger than the central gas temperature (see their figure 7), while it was $\sim 30$ times larger in our simulations (\se{DM_prop}).
-Furthermore, the shock surrounding the filament in their simulation was both weaker and narrower than in our own.
+Similarly, the effective dark matter temperature in \citet{ramsoy2021rivers} was only a factor of $\lsim 2$ higher than the central gas temperature (see their figure 7), while it was $\sim 30$ times higher in our simulations (\se{DM_prop}).
+Furthermore, the shock surrounding the filament in their simulation was weaker and narrower than in ours.
 They measured an azimuthally-averaged gas-temperature increase of $\lsim 60\%$ between the filament core and the shock, while the temperature in our simulation increases by a factor of $\sim (20-30)$.
 Likewise, they found the shock to be nearly isothermal, with the gas temperature reaching its core value $\sim 3\kpc$ from the shock front, while in our case the gas remains hot outside the cooling radius of $\sim 0.5\,r_{\rm shock}\sim 25\kpc$ (\se{tcool}) and only reached the core temperature $\sim (30-40)\kpc$ from the shock front.
-Finally, while they find that thermal pressure alone can account for most of the filament support against gravity, we find this to only be true in the \textbf{T} zone near the shock radius, while the \textbf{V} and \textbf{S} zones are dominated by vortical, turbulent, and rotational motions driving the filament far from equilibrium.
+Finally, while they find that thermal pressure alone can account for most of the filament support against gravity, we find this to be true only in the \textbf{T} zone near the shock radius, while the \textbf{V} and \textbf{S} zones are dominated by vortical, turbulent, and rotational motions driving the filament far from equilibrium.